Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-Throughout the remainder of this work, we will continue to suppress the explicit $\btheta$ dependence in state trajectories and their time derivatives when the context is clear.

-\paragraph{Gradient formula interpretation.} The first term on the right-hand side of \eqref{eq:lagrangian-ep-lr} directly generalizes the Energy-based EP learning rule (Eq.~\ref{eq:energy_ep_lr}): instead of computing differences between energy function parameters derivatives at two fixed points, we integrate differences between Lagrangian parameter derivatives over entire trajectories.
+\paragraph{Gradient formula interpretation.} The first term on the right-hand side of \eqref{eq:lagrangian-ep-lr} directly generalizes the EP learning rule (Eq.~\ref{eq:energy_ep_lr}): instead of computing differences between energy function parameters derivatives at two fixed points, we integrate differences between Lagrangian parameter derivatives over entire trajectories.
 This integration reflects the fact that we are now training the complete temporal evolution rather than an equilibrium state.

-The second term, which we call \emph{boundary residuals}, represents a fundamental complication that arises when extending EP to temporal domains.
-These terms emerge from the integration by parts required in the derivation of Theorem~\ref{thm:general-ep} (see the proof in Appx.~\ref{appx:sec:proof-general-ep}) and depend on the boundary conditions imposed on the trajectories $\bs^\beta(\btheta)$.
-The fact that we have not yet specified these boundary conditions is why we refer to this formulation as ``Generalized'' Lagrangian EP—different choices of boundary conditions yield different learning algorithms, as we will explore in the following sections.
+The second term, which we call \emph{boundary residuals}, represents a fundamental difficulty that arises from extending EP to temporal domains.
+These terms emerge from the integration by parts required in the derivation of Theorem~\ref{thm:general-ep} (see proof in Appendix~\ref{appx:sec:proof-general-ep}) and depend on the boundary conditions imposed on the trajectories $\bs^\beta(\btheta)$.
+The fact that we have not yet specified these boundary conditions is why we refer to our theorem as a ``generalization to arbitrary boundary conditions''.
+As we explore in the following sections, different choices of boundary conditions yield different learning algorithms.